Knott’s Scary Farm Guide – Ultimate Guide to The Best Halloween Night in The World?

 So while at most events you can get away from the fear, at Knotts monsters are anywhere and everywhere.
 This adds to the whole fear factor, knowing that wherever you go there could be a monster lurking and nowhere is safe from the impending terror.

-The area’s down near the entrances are the Forbidden Lake and The Hollow Scare Zone.
-These are traditional-style spooky woods and lakes with ghouls and monsters roaming in large numbers.
+The area down near the entrances is the Forbidden Lake.
+This is a traditional-style spooky woods and lake with ghouls and monsters roaming in large numbers.

-The simple fact is where ever you go there is always something lurking in the shadows, blending into the crowds, waiting to pounce and make you soil your trousers.
+The simple fact is that wherever you go there is always something lurking in the shadows, blending into the crowds, waiting to pounce and make you soil your trousers.

 Haunted Houses / Mazes